Research Firm NBRI Gets to the Bottom of Why Customers Care. When Companies Roll Out the Customer Loyalty Survey, Profits Roll In

 Whether a company sells yogurt or yoga classes, customer loyalty marketing research is an absolute necessity because two-thirds of business is generated by repeat customers.
 Businesses who want to keep in tune with their base have called on the National Business Research Institute, a customer loyalty survey research firm that helps clients diagnose consumer trends.

-Dr. West’s Texas-based company has more than 20 years of experience conducting customer loyalty marketing surveys for multi-million dollar companies.
+Dr. West’s Texas-based company has more than 3 decades of experience conducting customer loyalty marketing surveys for multi-million dollar companies.
 NBRI uses the latest scientific and psychological research in its surveying methods, and has a clientele that includes some of the most respected Fortune 500 companies in the world.
-These companies demand first-rate results, and NBRI turns out customer loyalty survey results that uncover details about customer service, communication and product awareness that, when addressed, positively impact financial results.
+These companies demand first-rate results, and NBRI turns out customer loyalty survey results that uncover details about customer service, communication, and product awareness that, when addressed, positively impact financial results.

 The typical NBRI customer loyalty survey includes 25 questions covering 12 topics.
 Naturally, the questions are customized to meet a company’s specific needs.